ObAIoT/-GAS-ObAIoT_GASAPI/README.md

 In the "Add a Library" text box, enter the project key ```MSNSZfBH_WHXkkG_V3T5W5eFrpvyrbQzU``` and click the "Add" button.
 Choose a version in the dropdown box (to pick the latest version).
 Click the "Save" button.
-2. Enable the "Drive API" at both
+2. Enable the "Drive API" in both
-"Resources > Advanced Google Services..."
+"Resources > Advanced Google Services..." &
 "Resources > Cloud Platform project...<br/><br/>

 * Web Service